 \subsection{Statement of main results}

-In this paper we show Whitney fibering conjecture in the real and complex, local analytic and global algebraic cases.
-For this, for a given germ of complex or real analytic set, we show the existence of a stratification that can locally be trivialized by a map $\ph(p,q)$ that is not only analytic real or complex depending on the case) in $p$ and continuous in both variables but also {\aaa}, see Definition \ref{maindefinition2}.
+In this paper we show Whitney's fibering conjecture in the real and complex, local analytic and global algebraic cases.
+For this, for a given germ of complex or real analytic set, we show the existence of a stratification that can locally be trivialized by a map $\ph(p,q)$ that is not only real/complex analytic (depending on the case) in $p$, continuous in both variables, but also {\aaa}, see Definition \ref{maindefinition2}.
 In particular, both $\ph$ and $\ph^{-1}$ are analytic on real analytic arcs.
 Moreover, for every real analytic arc $q(s)$ in $N_0$, $(p,s) \to \phi (p,q(s))$ is analytic.
-As we show in Proposition \ref{continuitytangent} this guaranties the continuity of tangent spaces to the fibres and hence Whitney (a)-condition on the stratification (both in the real and complex cases).
-Then, by additionally requiring that the trivialization preserves the size of the distance to the stratum, we show the existence of Whitney fibration satisfying conditions (b) of Whitney and (w) of Verdier \cite{verdier}.
+As we show in Proposition \ref{continuitytangent} this ensures the continuity of tangent spaces to the fibers and hence Whitney's condition (a) on the stratification (both in the real and complex cases).
+Then, by additionally requiring that the trivialization preserve the size of the distance to the stratum, we show the existence of Whitney's fibration satisfying the conditions (b) of Whitney and (w) of Verdier \cite{verdier}.
 We call such an {\aaa} trivialization regular along the stratum, Definition \ref{maindefinition3}.

 \begin{thm*}[Theorem \ref{theoremconjecture}] Let $\mathcal X = \{X_i\}$ be a finite family of analytic subsets of an open $U\subset \K^N$, ($\K$ denotes $\R$ or $\C$).
 Let $p_0\in U$.
 Then there exist an open neighborhood $U'$ of $p_0$ and an analytic stratification of $U'$ compatible with each $U'\cap X_i$ admitting regular {\aaa } trivialization along each stratum. \end{thm*}